 The pupil premium gives schools extra funding to raise the attainment of disadvantaged pupils from reception to year 11.

-In the 2014 to 2015 financial year, pupil premium funding rose to:
+In the 2021 to 2022 financial year, pupil premium funding is :

 School accountability for the pupil premium